lvgl/lvgl/docs/CONTRIBUTING.md

 If it really seems like a bug feel free to open an [issue on GitHub](https://github.com/lvgl/lvgl/issues).

-When filing the issue be sure to fill the template.
-It helps find the root of the problem, avoid additional questions, or extended exchanges with other developers.
+When filing the issue be sure to fill out the template.
+It helps find the root of the problem while avoiding extensive questions and exchanges with other developers.

 ### Send fixes
 The beauty of open-source software is you can easily dig in to it to understand how it works.
 You can also fix or adjust it as you wish.